 Kissing spine is sometimes referred to as dorsal spinous process impingement syndrome.

 This condition is diagnosed by a veterinarian upon radiographic detection of overriding dorsal spinous processes (ORDSP).
-Kissing spine diagnosis has increased significantly in recent years due to the increased use of digital radiographs (x-rays).
+Kissing spine diagnosis has increased significantly in recent years due to the increased use of portable X-ray systems, making radiographs easy to do on the farm.
 [2]

 Ultrasound imaging can also be used to assist with diagnosis.
-It can be combined with the information in the x-rays to give information of changes the dorsal spinous process surface, supraspinous ligament damage, multifidus muscle changes and facet joint involvement.
+It can be combined with the information in the X-rays to give information about changes to the dorsal spinous process surface, supraspinous ligament damage, multifidus muscle changes and facet joint involvement.

 Some veterinarians will use local anesthesia (freezing) to test if blocking the pain helps alleviate symptoms of kissing spines.